giovi321/NLD-booster-DJI/README.md

 - [DJI Mini 2](https://github.com/giovi321/NLD-booster-DJI/blob/main/Mini_2.md)
   - Alternative: external installation (work in progress)

-# Some knowledge you should have
+# Some knowledge you should have before attempting the installation
 The NLD booster board kit comes with the following content, when ordered for the devices listed in this repository
 - 1x booster board for the remote (with IPEX1 connectors)
 - 1x booster board for the drone (with IPEX4 connectors)